 Prizes and acknowledgment

 A few of my pics were shared on other Instagram accounts as well, but none of them had such success as my photograph of an unusually colorful sunset in the beautiful Croatian town of Dubrovnik!
-The image gained the most attraction on the official profile of Croatian National Tourist Board – more than 20 thousands likes!
-It made it the second most liked picture in 2017, which brought me a prize.
+The image gained the most attraction on the official profile of the Croatian National Tourist Board – more than 20 thousand likes!
+It made it the second most-liked picture in 2017, which brought me a prize.
 I still have to find out what it is!

 The dog ate my shoe